University of Technology Sydney

 BUS.2.2 Demonstrate ability to work independently and with others as a member of a team to achieve an agreed goal

-BUS.3.1 Analyse and discuss the intended and unintended effects of economic decisions on social welfare, equity, the environment and Indigenous peoples
+BUS.3.1 Analyse and discuss the intended and unintended effects of economic decisions on social welfare, equity, and the environment

 BUS.4.1 Combine economic analysis, data and econometric techniques to address typical complex problems faced by economists in diverse work environments